 - Unless the seller is going away immediately (a rare case), there should be details on future compensation for the seller.

 - The status of the accounts receivable, payables, cash in hand, and any working capital requirement should be very clear.

 - There can be deals that include continued ownership for the seller.
 The structure to make that happen can be complex and it should be clear what the new ownership is.
 A new ownership table ("cap table") as an exhibit shall be included in the LOI.

 Each LOI is different, and is based on the concerns of both parties.
 Let’s say we have a seller who worries that a buyer will mess with the compensation structure of the company’s top software engineer during the seller’s earn-out period.
 We might go to the buyer and ask that a clause be added that states the buyer will provide an employment agreement to this employee that sets the compensation.
 You can do this after an LOI and before close, but it is usually easier to get in the LOI.

 While due diligence is going on, attorneys will take business sale agreements, and similar closing documents and modify them to include terms in the LOI.
-A 2 to 4-page LOI can’t possibly include all details of an acquisition, so there are points and issues to resolve.
+A two to four-page LOI can’t possibly include all details of an acquisition, so there are points and issues to resolve.
 Usually, these are resolved quickly.
 Some items are a little more challenging to figure out, but, at that point, buyer and seller are committed to a deal and able to compromise on a solution.
 Once due diligence is complete, and the purchase agreement and other documents are done, there is really only one thing left: closing the sale.